-Access Log Viewer and Analyzer automatically scans, parses, detects patterns and presents a visual map of resources requested by the servers like HTTP Status codes, Top URLs, Hits over Time, Top hits per user, Number of users over time, top countries, users GEO IP, network usage and more.
+Access Log Viewer and Analyzer that automatically: scans, parses, detects patterns and presents a visual map of resources requested by the servers like HTTP Status codes, Top URLs, Hits over Time, Top hits per user, Number of users over time, top countries, users GEO IP, network usage and more.

-XpoLog Search Engine and XpoLog Analytic Search are couple of tools that are combined into one Access Log Viewer & Analyzer solution that can teach you about the performance of your website and in a visualize, new and upgraded XpoLog Dashboard.
+XpoLog Search Engine and XpoLog Analytic Search are tools that are combined into one Access Log Viewer & Analyzer solution that can teach you about the performance of your website in a visualized, new dashboard in the powerful XpoLog 7.

 Access Logs Analysis Dashboard

 The following dashboard screenshot of access log dashboard presents a real-time view of all access log data whilst continuously scanning, parsing and detecting all access log’s patterns.

 Let’s have a look at some examples of what XpoLog Access Log Analysis can teach us about the activity on a website.

 There are a number of examples, such as, HTTP Status code, Top URLs, Hits over Time, Top hits per user, Top hits per client IP, Number of users over time, top countries, users GEO IP, Average Bandwidth (MB) Over Time, etc.

 - XpoLog has an advanced and highly unique algorithm that collects and analyze access log data that reveals insights hiding under the surface of the raw data.